ldev1281/docker-compose-proxy-client/README.md

 )
 ```

----

 ## License

 Licensed under the Prostokvashino License.
-See `LICENSE` for details.
+See [LICENSE](LICENSE) for details.